 Quotas for Cloud Healthcare API are enforced on a per-region basis.
 Quota exhaustion in a single region will not affect your usage of Cloud Healthcare API in other regions.

 Quotas are limits on storage (also called ingress limits) and operations.

-To check the available quota for resources in your project, go to the Quotas page in GCP Console.
+To check the available quota for resources in your project, go to the Quotas page in Cloud Console.

 If you want to display only Cloud Healthcare API quotas, click All services, click None, and then select Cloud Healthcare API.

 Not all projects have the same quotas.
 As your use of Cloud Healthcare API expands over time, your quotas can increase accordingly.
 If you expect a notable upcoming increase in usage, you can proactively request quota adjustments from the Quotas page in Google Cloud Console.
 There is no charge for requesting an increase in quota.
 Your costs increase only if you use more resources.

 Cloud Healthcare API limits the size of the content of a request, such as the size of an X-ray image in a DICOM request.
 You cannot request a change to a resource limit; however, in some situations you can use an import operation to import content that is larger than a resource limit.

 The following resource limits apply and are subject to change.

 |DICOM||Store Transaction - unlimited, all other methods 10 MB|

 If you attempt to process content larger than the associated resource limit, an error occurs.